 The CCM corresponds to industry-accepted security standards, regulations, and control frameworks, such as ISO 27001, PCI DSS, HIPAA, AICPA SOC 2, NERC CIP, FedRAMP, NIST, and many more.
 For the most current list, visit the CSA website.

 Where can I view the CSA STAR Certification for Microsoft cloud services?

-You can download the CSA STAR Certification for Azure, which also covers Intune and Power BI, from the CSA Registry.
+You can view the CSA STAR Certification for Azure, which also covers Dynamics 365, Intune and, Power BI from the CSA Registry.

 What maturity level did Microsoft cloud services achieve?